shells-sh/TeaScript.sh/API_REFERENCE.md

 - Proving out own key --> index lookups

 See [`reflection objects`](#reflection-objects), [`types`](#reflection-types), and [`variables`](#reflection-variables) for descriptions of how we store each of these using BASH arrays.

+#### ⚠️ `eval`

+To start with, various functions make use of `eval`.
+In fact, most do.

+This is to support Mac's built-in version of BASH, which is BASH `3.2.57` and will always be this version due to `GPL` licensing.

+After `reflection.sh` is mostly "complete" (_i.e. once `var` and `expression` and `class` and `def` are fully up-and-running_) we will add Docker tests for both BASH `3.2.57` as well as the latest versions of BASH 5 which is distributed with Linux and used on Windows as well and create 2 versions of `reflection.sh`, one targetting BASH 4.3+ which removes all use of `eval`.

+> ℹ️ `eval` is used for defining single-dimensional array variables with dynamic names
+> and modifying or reading from those arrays.
+In BASH 4.3+ these operations are doable by making
+> use of `declare -g` and `typeset -n`.
+>
+> When we create the `eval`less version of `reflection.sh`, we will do benchmarking to see if the `eval`less
+> version is _faster_ on BASH 5 or if it's actually slower than `eval`.
+> It might turn out that `typeset -n` is prohibitively slow and the copy of `reflection.sh`
+> might just use `declare -g` but otherwise be identical.
+We will see!
+Can't wait to try and to benchmark :)

 ## `reflection objects`